mitainesoft/mitzon/README.rst

 a) Raspberry Temperature Overheat !

     #Check the raspberry temperature.
-The mdn dashboard will turn off the screen
+The MGS dashboard will turn off the screen
     #  if temperature exceed a certain value (check in scipts!)
     #  the graphical display is creating overheat.
     # Make sure you ordered the cooling fan kit for the raspberry or it wont survive !